Cardioversion is a method to bring an abnormal heart rhythm back to normal.

 - Sometimes more than one shock, or a shock with higher energy is needed.

-- Some people may need to take blood thinners.
+- Some people may need to start blood thinners beforehand to prevent small blood clots.

-- You may be given medicine to help you relax before the procedure.
+- You will be given medicine to help you relax before the procedure.

 An implantable cardioverter-defibrillator (ICD) is a device that is placed inside your body.
-It is most often used in people who are at risk for sudden death from ventricular tachycardia or ventricular fibrillation, or who have had these heart rhythms before.
+It is most often used in people who are at risk for sudden death because their heart function is so poor, or they have had dangerous heart rhythms before.

 - The ICD is implanted underneath the skin of your upper chest or abdomen.

-- Wires are attached that go into the heart.
+- Wires are attached that go into or near the heart.

 - If the device detects a dangerous heartbeat, it sends an electrical shock to the heart to change the rhythm back to normal.

 Cardioversion can be done using drugs that are taken by mouth or given through an intravenous line (IV).
 It can take from several minutes to days for this treatment to work.
-If you are given drugs for cardioversion in a hospital, your heart rate will be regularly checked.
+This treatment is often done while in a hospital where your heart rhythm will be monitored.

 Cardioversion using drugs can be done outside the hospital.
 This treatment is most often used for people with atrial fibrillation that comes and goes.
 However, you will need to be closely followed-up by a cardiologist.